richelbilderbeek/teaching/docs/reflections/20260122_rse_tools/README.md

 - Date: 2026-01-22
 - RSE Tools, 'GitHub Actions'

+Already before the talk, I was disturbed: my pull request to the main repository had feedback.
+I did not ask for feedback.
+I disagreed with the feedback.
+I felt sorry for the person that was maybe asked to give feedback.
+It was a sad situation.
+Apparently, the group has a procedure to merge pull requests after the talk.
+This would (I would realize during the talk) that there was no link to the exercises I could share.

 Even though I think my talk was good enough and I adapted well enough, I was not happy with it, as I had higher expectations.
 Or: I did not fulfill my goals: